-Kevin’s clinical orientation is integrative and trauma-informed, grounded in attachment theory, nervous system regulation, and relational safety.
-Rather than forcing clients into rigid models, he tailors therapy to the individual, honoring pace, choice, and collaboration.
-His approach supports clients in moving beyond survival patterns toward connection, self-trust, and meaningful change.
+Kevin’s clinical orientation is integrative, trauma-informed, and depth-oriented.
+His work is grounded in attachment theory, nervous system regulation, relational safety, and an understanding of how the unconscious organizes experience through sensation, imagery, and meaning.
+Rather than forcing clients into rigid models or timelines, Kevin tailors therapy to the individual, honoring pace, choice, and collaboration.
+He supports clients in moving beyond survival-based adaptations toward greater self-trust, connection, and psychological integration.

-Kevin’s work is also informed by lived experience.
-Growing up in an environment shaped by instability and trauma, he understands what it means to grow up too fast and to carry experiences that the body does not forget.
-As a gay man of Lebanese heritage, Kevin brings a culturally responsive, identity-affirming lens to his practice, with particular sensitivity to generational trauma, shame, and silence.
+His approach is also informed by lived experience.
+Growing up in an environment shaped by instability and trauma, Kevin understands what it means to grow up too fast and to carry experiences the body does not forget.
+As a gay man of Lebanese heritage, he brings a culturally responsive, identity-affirming lens to his work, with particular sensitivity to generational trauma, shame, and silence.

 “Healing does not mean forgetting what happened.
 It means learning how to live fully without having to survive anymore.”

-Jillian Wiggins grew up in New Jersey with a heart full of questions and a lack of support to find the answers.
-Like many teens, she struggled.
-Unlike many, she decided early that one day she would become the person she needed back then.
-That decision shaped everything.
+Jillian Wiggins, LPC, NCC grew up in New Jersey with a heart full of questions and limited support to help her make sense of them.
+Like many adolescents, she struggled.
+Unlike many, she made an early decision that one day she would become the person she needed during that time.
+That choice quietly shaped the course of her life.

-She began her academic path at Delaware Technical Community College and earned an AAS in Human Services.
-She completed a Bachelor’s in Psychology at Wilmington University, then a Master of Science in Clinical Mental Health Counseling at Capella University.
+Jillian began her academic journey at Delaware Technical Community College, earning an AAS in Human Services.
+She went on to complete a Bachelor’s degree in Psychology at Wilmington University, followed by a Master of Science in Clinical Mental Health Counseling from Capella University.

-Today, Jillian is a Licensed Professional Counselor (LPC) and a National Certified Counselor (NCC).
-She helps adolescents and adults navigate trauma, depression, and the slow, courageous work of becoming whole.
-Her approach is warm, practical, and grounded in compassion, authenticity, and a deep belief in her clients’ capacity to change.
+Today, Jillian is a Licensed Professional Counselor and National Certified Counselor who works with adolescents and adults navigating trauma, depression, grief, and life transitions.
+She is trained in grief therapy and integrates nervous system–regulating techniques into her work, helping clients build safety, stability, and emotional resilience.
+Her approach is warm, practical, and deeply relational, grounded in compassion, authenticity, and a strong belief in each client’s capacity for growth and change.

-For Jillian, this is more than a career.
-It is a calling.
-Each time a client takes back their power or rediscovers a part of themselves they thought was lost, she is reminded why she began this journey.
-The hope, the resilience, and the healing she witnesses keep her inspired to show up with open ears, an open heart, and steady faith in what is possible.
+For Jillian, therapy is more than a profession, it is a calling.
+Each time a client reconnects with their strength, processes loss, or rediscovers a part of themselves they thought was gone, she is reminded why she began this journey.
+The hope, resilience, and healing she witnesses continue to inspire her to show up with open ears, an open heart, and steady faith in what is possible.

 “The work is not about fixing what is broken, but about helping people remember who they have always been.”